 It’s almost irresponsible to call this a “trick”.
 It takes no more effort than any other technique.
-And like I’ve mentioned already there’s some (the “anal retentive”) that are already doing this.
+And like I’ve mentioned already there are some (the “anal retentive”) that are already doing this.

-Running your trowel lines all the same direction.
+Running your trowel lines all in the same direction.
 That’s it.
 That’s the trick.